 - tastes great just by itself or with a generous helping of butter

-Sourdough Sun-dried Tomato and Olive Bread step-by-step recipe with photos
+Step by step instructions to make Sourdough Sun-dried Tomato and Olive Bread

 1. Measure the oil separately from the sun-dried tomatoes.
 Next, measure the sun-dried tomatoes.
 Cut them into small pieces.
 Cut the olives into mall round disks